-Thad Williamson, associate professor of leadership studies and philosophy, politics, economics and law, writes about civic engagement.
-He teaches courses such as Justice and Civil Society in the Jepson School of Leadership Studies.
+Thad Williamson, associate professor of leadership studies and philosophy, politics, economics, and law (PPEL), writes about Nelson Mandela and economic justice.

 Heroes experts Scott Allison and George Goethals comment on underdog heroes and Nelson Mandela.

 Sandra J. Peart, dean of University of Richmond’s Jepson School of Leadership Studies, will serve a three-year term.

 Thad Williamson, an expert on sports and leadership, opines on former Carolina basketball coach and Presidential Medal of Freedom recipient Dean Smith.

 President John F. Kennedy was assassinated 50 years ago this month.
 George Goethals, an expert on presidential leadership and heroes, reflects on the anniversary and collective memory.